-Employees of the System are entitled to certain post-employment benefits such as medical, dental and life insurance coverage for certain employee groups who have retired from the System and are between the ages of 55 and 61.
-The Hospital recognizes these benefits as earned rather than on a cash basis.
+Employees of the System are entitled to certain post-employment benefits such as medical, dental and life insurance coverage for certain employee groups who have retired from the System and are between the ages of 55 and 65.

-Information about the System's and post-employment benefits is calculated based on the latest actuarial valuation performed on March 31, 2016.
+Information about the System's post-employment benefits is calculated based on the latest actuarial valuation performed on March 31, 2016.